 SOUTH CAPE YORK CATCHMENTS INC.

-On our Balnggarrawarra Homeland, Normanby Land Management is supported by South Cape York Catchments Inc. and Cape York NRM Ltd. We collaborate with our neighbours in catchment-wide strategic approaches to sediment mitigation and erosion control; planned burns and our annual aerial incendiary program; and invasive species control.
+On our Balnggarrawarra Homeland, Normanby Land Management is supported by South Cape York Catchments.
+We collaborate with our neighbours in catchment-wide strategic approaches to sediment mitigation and erosion control; planned burns and our annual aerial incendiary program; and invasive species control.
 We have a close working relationship with our immediate downstream partners, the Melsonby Rangers, who are based at Gaarraay.

-Normanby are funded by the Queensland Indigenous Land & Sea Rangers
+The Normanby Rangers are funded by the Queensland Indigenous Land & Sea Rangers

 We also contribute to our own operational works program by reinvesting our own income generated from our cattle and tourism enterprises centred on Normanby Station.